On this Page

-Students who are new to Accessibility Services (formerly Disability Services) at Wheaton are welcomed by Abigail Cohen, Assistant Dean for Accessibility and Assistive Technology, who is available to meet with students on an appointment basis after acceptance and before enrollment as well as anytime during a student’s enrollment at Wheaton.
+Students who are new to Accessibility Services (formerly Disability Services) at Wheaton are welcomed by Autumn Grant, Associate Director for Accessibility Services, who is available to meet with students on an appointment basis after acceptance and before enrollment as well as anytime during a student’s enrollment at Wheaton.

 Specific accommodations for enrolled students are determined on a case by case basis each semester after a student has registered with Accessibility Services and registered for courses.